WEBSITE: OXFORD

 MINIFIGURE ACCESSORIES: To LEGO-fans this is one of the biggest draw of OXFORD; they have some really unique weapons, armor-pieces, and other accessories that a LEGO minifig-customizer may be interested in.

 AVALABILITY: If you have friends who travel to South Korea, you should have no problem getting some OXFORD sets.
 In addition, OXFORD is frequently available on eBay.
 OXFORD sets have better price than comparable LEGO sets, if you can get them directly from South Korea.
-If you get them on eBay, the prices are going to be compatible with LEGO – not cheap – but if you are looking for something very unique, they are worth the price.
-8)
+If you get them on eBay, the prices are going to be compatible with LEGO – not cheap – but if you are looking for something unique, they are worth the price.

 RESOURCES: I highly recommend browsing OXFORD’s website!
 You might just find something that you like from their amazing selection!
 Also check out these excellent reviews on various OXFORD Toys sets (lots of pictures!):